 (Numbers based on independent research with ICL CRF technologies)

-It is important to note that not all CRFs are the same, and often the term CRF is – incorrectly – used when slow-release fertilizers (SRF) is meant.
-Let’s look at the official definitions of these two types of fertilizers:
+It is important to note that not all CRFs are the same, and often the term CRF is – incorrectly – used when slow-release fertilisers (SRF) is meant.
+Let’s look at the official definitions of these two types of fertilisers:

-CRF: “A fertilizer in which nutrient release is controlled, meeting the stated release rate of nutrient and the stated release time at a specified temperature.”
+CRF: “A fertiliser in which nutrient release is controlled, meeting the stated release rate of nutrient and the stated release time at a specified temperature.”
 (ISO 8157:2015)

-SRF: “A fertilizer of which, by hydrolysis and/or by biodegradation and/or by limited solubility, the nutrients available to plants is spread over a period of time, when compared to a ‘reference soluble’ product e.g., ammonium sulfate, ammonium nitrate, and urea.”
+SRF: “A fertiliser of which, by hydrolysis and/or by biodegradation and/or by limited solubility, the nutrients available to plants is spread over a period of time, when compared to a ‘reference soluble’ product e.g., ammonium sulphate, ammonium nitrate, and urea.”
 (ISO 8517:2015)

 There are differences to be found in the materials applied to create the coating as well.
 What is important to understand, is that these differences exist and that they directly impact the nutrient release efficiency.
 The most efficient coating technology is the most recently developed one—the polymer coating.
 This allows the best control over the nutrient release, and so matches the plant demands most closely without any peaks or dips in release.